HPSCTerrSys/eCLM_static_file_workflow/README.md

 First, we need to create a gridfile that describes our simulation domain.
 The repository contains the ncl-script `produce_scrip_from_griddata.ncl` that can create a SCRIP-file from a netcdf that contains the lat- and lon-center coordinates

-To use `mksurfdata.pl` regridding weights have to be created.
+To use `mksurfdata.pl`, regridding weights have to be created.
 For this the grid has to be properly defined in one of the following formats:

 - SCRIP
 - ESMF-Mesh